-One of the most fabulous destinations for reeling in the day's catch is just outside of town.
+One of the most fabulous destinations for reeling in the day's catch is just outside of town at Corn Lake.
 With both warm- and cold-water fishing, the lake is stocked with catchable-size rainbow trout and has self-sustaining populations of largemouth bass, crappie, bluegill and channel catfish.
 The site is ADA accessible and offers public restrooms and picnic tables, too.
 One mile to the west is the Colorado River Wildlife Area, which features hiking, wildlife observation and environmental education activities.

 5. St. Vrain State Park, Longmont

 Only a short jaunt from either Denver or Fort Collins, St. Vrain State Park offers more fishing ponds than anyone could visit in one trip.
 Sandpiper and Mallard ponds win best spots for families because of their accessibility from the parking lot, proximity to restrooms and heavy-handed stocking of rainbow trout, channel catfish, bass, perch, bluegill and saugeye.
 Keep your eyes peeled for other wildlife, like eagles and blue herons.
 While you're there, also check out easy hiking trials and new camping sites.

 6. Anticline Fishing Pond, Pueblo

 In southern Colorado, Lake Pueblo State Park is a mecca for boating, but if you're there with the kids, the smaller Anticline Fishing Pond is not to be missed.
 The pier makes the ideal place to perch for an afternoon of hooking walleye, wiper and bass, as well as stocked trout.
 Only steps away are the swimming beach, playground, zoo, public restrooms and picnic tables.
 Of course, the kiddos will love fishing off a boat, too; rentals are available at either of the two marinas.